-Because of the COVID-19 outbreak, many of you have probably been asked by your employer to work remotely.
-Although you might be feeling a bit nervous about this new arrangement, there's nothing to worry about.
+With the increase of remote work over recent years, many of you have probably been asked by your employer to work remotely.
+Although you might be feeling a bit nervous about this arrangement, there's nothing to worry about.
 By putting a few clear guidelines in place from day one, you can quickly and easily set yourself up for success!

 1) Discuss where you will be living and working from with your employer